-Emma Macleod is a visual artist based in Edinburgh, Scotland.
-She graduated from Gray’s School of Art, Aberdeen in 2007 and has since exhibited & screened work both nationally & internationally, recently including Hidden Door Festival, Royal Scottish Academy, Talbot Rice Gallery, Edinburgh & Periscope Project Space in Salzburg, Austria
+Emma Macleod (1985) is a visual artist, born and raised on the Isle of Lewis, and now based in Edinburgh, Scotland.
+She graduated from Gray’s School of Art, Aberdeen in 2007 and has since exhibited & screened work both nationally & internationally in group exhibitions and site specific installations.
+Emma has exhibited at The Neverending Glen, Art Walk Porty, Hidden Door Festival, Sett Studios, Royal Scottish Academy, Talbot Rice Gallery, amongst others and has achieved several awards for her work.

 Download CV for information on past exhibitions & events.